dpicca/tagtog2df/README.md

 import logging
 import pandas as pd
 from pathlib import Path
-from json_to_dataframe import allfiles_onedataframe, allfiles_listdataframe, onefile_onedataframe
+from tagtog2df.tagtog2df import allfiles_onedataframe, allfiles_listdataframe, onefile_onedataframe

 # Example 1: convert all JSON files in a directory into one big dataframe
 path = Path('data')